learnk8s/learnk8s.io/src/gatekeeper/content.md

 > The [Google Cloud docs](https://cloud.google.com/anthos-config-management/docs/concepts/policy-controller) on this topic are an excellent place to learn more.

-Internally, Gatekeeper makes use of the Open Policy Agent (OPA) to implement the core policy engine, and the policies are written in the Rego language, same as checks for `conftest`.
+Internally, Gatekeeper makes use of the Open Policy Agent (OPA) to implement the core policy engine, and the policies are written in the Rego language — the same language used by `conftest`.

 _In the next part, you will try out Gatekeeper._

 You will need access to a Kubernetes cluster with admin-level privileges such as the one you can set up using `minikube`.

-> If you're on Windows, you can [follow our handy guide on how to install Kubernetes and Docker](https://learnk8s.io/blog/installing-docker-and-kubernetes-on-windows/).
+> If you're on Windows, you can [follow our handy guide on how to install minikube and Docker](https://learnk8s.io/blog/installing-docker-and-kubernetes-on-windows/).

 Once you have `kubectl` configured to communicate to the cluster, run the following to set up gatekeeper: